IT’S A BEST BUY BECAUSE:

-The 2021 TLX’s longer-hood/shorter-deck proportions give it the look of a rear-wheel-drive car, but it remains a front-wheel-drive-based vehicle.
+The TLX’s longer-hood/shorter-deck proportions give it the look of a rear-wheel-drive car, but it’s a front-wheel-drive-based vehicle.

 WHAT IS IT?

-The TLX is Acura’s midsize sedan, and it’s been completely redesigned for 2021.
-The new platform is slightly larger than the first-generation TLX, the powertrains are new, interior materials get an upgrade, and a number of new technology features are available.
+The TLX is Acura’s midsize sedan, and it was completely redesigned for 2021.
 Base, Technology, sporty A-Spec, and Advance models are powered by a 272-hp turbocharged 2.0-liter 4-cylinder paired with a 10-speed automatic transmission and a choice of front-wheel drive or Acura’s “Super Handling All-Wheel Drive” (SH-AWD).
-Slated to arrive mid-season (with pricing in the low-to-mid $50K range) is an AWD-only high-performance Type S model equipped with a 355-hp turbocharged 3.0-liter V6, standard adaptive-damper suspension, 20-inch wheels on performance tires, Brembo brakes, and unique trim inside and out.
+The performance-focused Type S model is powered by a 355-hp turbocharged 3.0-liter V6 and gets standard SH-AWD, adaptive-damper suspension, 20-inch wheels, Brembo brakes, and unique trim inside and out.

 Standard features on all TLXs include keyless entry and starting, heated front seats, Apple CarPlay/Android Auto connectivity, and a 10.2-inch infotainment screen with a console-mounted “True Touchpad” controller.
 Upscale features on higher-line TLXs include a multi-function head-up display, heated rear seats, heated steering wheel, 17-speaker premium audio system, customizable ambient interior “light piping,” wireless charging pad, and a 360-degree Surround View camera system.
 Available safety equipment includes forward-collision warning with automatic emergency braking, lane-departure warning, lane-keep assist, blind-spot alert, and rear cross-traffic alert.

-EPA-estimated fuel economy is 22 mpg city/31 mpg highway with front-wheel drive and 21/29 with all-wheel drive.
-Economy estimates have not yet been released for the Type S model.
+EPA-estimated fuel economy is 22 mpg city/31 mpg highway with front-wheel drive (22/30 in A-Spec trim) and 21/29 with all-wheel drive.
+The AWD-only Type S model is rated at 19/25, or 19/24 with the optional performance wheel and tire package.
 Both engines require premium-grade gas.
 In Consumer Guide® testing, an all-wheel-drive Advance model averaged 21.9 mpg in 60-percent city driving.

 VALUE IN CLASS

-With its redesign for 2021, the TLX gets striking new styling and a classier interior, along with a satisfying new 4-cylinder engine and welcome new features.
-The new Type S model promises to be an invigorating performance car.
-Despite the TLX’s increase in exterior size, the cabin doesn’t become more spacious—rear-seat space is still a bit cramped for tall folks—and the True Touchpad infotainment interface requires practice.
-The TLX might not offer the same level of prestige as some class rivals, but with pricing that tops out under $50K for mainline models, it remains one of the best bargains in its segment.
+The TLX boasts striking styling, a classy interior, satisfying 4-cylinder and V6 engines, and competitive available features.
+The cabin isn’t particularly spacious—rear-seat space is a bit cramped for tall folks—and the True Touchpad infotainment interface can be tedious to use.
+The TLX might not offer the same level of prestige or high-performance thrills as some class rivals, but with pricing that tops out around $50K for mainline models and around $55K for the Type S, it remains one of the best bargains in its segment.